jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

-# Week 2: Prompt Engineering, Vibe Coding and Context Engineering
+# Week 2: Prompt Engineering, Vibe Coding, Context Engineering, and Spec Driven Development

 "Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb" - Calvin Coolidge